 Fritz Kaiser Cheese

-Since 1981, our family-run cheese factory has been perpetuating the cheese-making tradition with passion and expertise.
+Since 1981, our family-run cheese factory has been carrying on the cheese-making tradition with passion and expertise.
 Discover our history, our values and our commitment to quality.

 Years of experience